Brentford F.C. Reserves and Academy: U17

 The U17 team played outside the United Kingdom for the first time when they journeyed to the Netherlands for a friendly match against AZ Alkmaar's Academy on 29 October 2013, with Brentford running out 4–1 winners.
 The U17s entered the Milk Cup for the first time in 2014 and exited the tournament on penalties to Club América in the Premier Section Globe semi-final.
-An U17 team, composed of first-year scholars and U16 players, was fielded in the U17 Professional Development League Cup from the 2024–25 season onwards.
-The team was entered into the Arsenal Academy Cup for the 2025–26 season.
+An U17 team, composed of first-year scholars and U16 players, was fielded in the Professional U17 Development League Cup from the 2024–25 season onwards and won the Professional U17 Development League Shield in 2025–26.
+The team was entered into the Arsenal Academy Cup for the 2025–26 season and finished as runners-up.

 U16

 On 29 October 2014, the U16s took on a Barcelona youth team in a prestigious friendly at La Masia.
 Brentford took the lead through Danny Parish, but lost 2–1.
 12 members of the 2014–15 team signed scholarship deals in April 2015, with Parish being the only member of the group progressing to sign a professional contract.
+In March 2026, a combined U16 and U15 team won the bronze medal at the 2026 Algarve Elite Cup.